 The area is dominated by the classic Dordogne oak forest and limestone meadows, cut through by the majestic River Dordogne.
 Our tour also takes us into a number of other interesting habitats including river cliffs, arable plains, heathlands and wetlands.
 The region is studded with pretty honey-coloured villages, ancient churches, chateaux and caves.

-Price includes return scheduled flights London – Bergerac – London.
+Price includes return scheduled flights London – Bordeaux – London.

 Ground transportation is by minibus, with driver.